 Over time, an increased “dose” of sweet is needed to revive the same sensations, and we begin to eat more and more of it, thus getting into a vicious cycle.

-The American Heart Association recommends that women consume no more than 6 teaspoons of sugar per day, while adolescents should consume no more than three.
+The American Heart Association recommends that women consume no more than 6 teaspoons (3 packets) of sugar per day, while adolescents should consume no more than three.

-An excess of this substance in the diet leads to an increased risk of obesity and cardiovascular or pancreatic disorders.
+An excess of this type of substance in the diet leads to an increased risk of obesity and cardiovascular or pancreatic disorders, as well as diabetes.